bigbinary/apisnapshot/README.md

 npm start
 ```

-Once it shows
-`webpack: Compiled successfully.` message in the terminal,
+Once it shows `webpack: Compiled successfully.` message in the terminal,
-access the app at http://localhost:3333.
+visit the app at http://localhost:3333.

-Webpack will automatically compile
-if a file inside `app/javascript/` directory
+Webpack will automatically compile if a file inside `app/javascript/` directory is modified.
-is modified.